zitzmannl/PicoSatellite-ADCS/README.md

 # PicoSatellite ADCS

-Design and experimental validation of a deployable gravity-gradient boom system for hybrid attitude control of a PocketQube satellite.
+Mechanical design, prototyping, and experimental validation of a deployable gravity-gradient boom system for a PocketQube satellite developed through the Wentworth PicoSat Initiative.

-This project was developed as part of the Wentworth PicoSat Initiative and presented at the AIAA Region I Student Conference.
+**3rd Place — 2026 AIAA Region I Student Conference**
+I served as the primary author of the accompanying research paper, *Design and Validation of a Gravity-Gradient Boom Arm for Hybrid Attitude Control of a PocketQube Satellite*.

 ---